 - GRE is no longer required.
 Competitive GRE exam scores (top 50th percentile) can be submitted through BiomedCAS as additional information.

 - Publications of abstracts and/or papers.
-The majority of registrants have or more co-authorships in peer-reviewed journals in biomedical sciences.
+The majority of matriculated students have co-authorships in peer-reviewed journals in biomedical sciences.

 - Strong letters of recommendation from scientists who know the candidate well in a research setting.

 - Motivation to pursue state-of-the-art biomedical research and realistic plans for a career in science.